venekamp/venekamp.github.io/_posts/2016-12-25-creating-a-tag-page-in-jekyll.md

 ---
 layout: post
-title: Creating a tag page in Jekyll
+title: Creating a Tag Page in Jekyll
 date: 2016-12-25 14:33:31 +0100
-tags: jekyll liquid
+tags: Jekyll Liquid
 ---
+# Finding back a post
 Writing a blog post is one thing, finding them back is another.
 These blog posts are not just about telling wonderful stories, but also a place where I put things I have learned.
 As you can imagine, I would